.

 LIS Software

-“We are a dynamic team, and all our lab partners benefit from this agility.
-The platform is continuously evolving.
-At the same time, we regularly ask for customer feedback because if we can develop features that help our customers differentiate and become even more productive, it’s good for the entire LigoLab ecosystem of labs,” he said.
+"We are a dynamic team, and all our customers benefit from this agility.
+The platform is continuously evolving," said Emanuel Basag-Taroata, the Head of Service and a key contributor to LigoLab's Customer Success team.
+"We regularly ask for customer feedback because if we can develop features that help them differentiate and become even more productive, it's good for the entire LigoLab ecosystem of labs."

 Industry Insights: Laboratory Information Systems and Their Key Role in Lab Data Analytics